jek97/Mobile-robot-control/README.md

         'left':   min(min(msg.ranges[576:719]), 10),
     }
 ```
-it checks which is the minimum distance between the robot and the environment objects in the five circular sectors in front of the robot and set that distance value under one name for sector.
+it checks which is the minimum distance between the robot and the environment objects in the five circular sectors in front of the robot and set that distance value under one name for each sector.
 instead when it receive information from the topi *'/odom'*:
 ```
 def clbk_odom(msg):